 Excuse time:

 I generally carry my Kahr, and this gun is brought out when I'm in the mood for something different.
-It's not my regular shooter at the range and only gets out every few months.
+It's not my regular shooter at the range, and only gets out every few months.

 The LCR was shot at the end of a long day of shooting M1911's and blah, blah, blah, middle aged eyes, excuses, excuses.

-The rubber grips work OK for what they are.
-I will say that they are better than the normal boot grips that I've used on some J frames.
+The rubber grips work well for what they are.
+They're better than the normal boot grips that I've used on some J frames.
 Hogue did a very good job with these.

 Did I mention that this lightweight polymer and aluminum revolver is +P rated?